johnB007/Troubleshooting/InvestigationPackage_Contents.md

 ## WdSupportLogs

-### Detailed Breakdown of .CAB Files in the Support Folder/MPSupportFiles.cab
+### Detailed Breakdown of Files in the Support Folder/MPSupportFiles.cab

 Each .cab file is a compressed archive containing logs and diagnostics.
 Here's what some of the common ones include: